14 Easter holiday activities to keep the kids entertained

 3. Decorate the house in time for the Easter weekend

-Together, you and the kids can get the house ready for any Easter celebrations you have planned with friends and family, by adding some quick and easy themed decorations throughout.
+Together, you and the kids can get the house ready for any Easter celebrations you have planned, by adding some quick and easy themed decorations throughout.

 Welcome guests with a Happy Easter Garland on the front door or in the hallway, along with some Easter-themed LED Window Gel Clings.
 You could also create some lovely Easter Paper Chains to distribute around the rooms.